Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/varun.md

 * One random comment about the data
 I like that it has `sign` column!!
 I don't know much about zodiac signs and the salient characteristics of each of them, but it would be really fun to check if those stereotypes are true based on the text I guess?!

+Varun's response: It definitely could be, but I'm running the risk of overlap (same goes with reddit data).
+I do think there's enough data points so user overlaop shouldn't hold too much weight.

 ## Seth

 * One thing you did well